Authors of section

 Introduction

-Early identification of a wound infection is the first step towards prompt treatment, which itself is a requirement for optimal results.
-Any fracture wound, whether due to the injury, or created by the surgeon, is at risk of becoming infected.
+Early identification of a wound infection is the first step towards prompt treatment, which is a requirement for optimal results.
+Any fracture wound, whether caused by the injury, or created by the surgeon, is at risk of becoming infected.
 Recognition of those factors which predispose to infection may increase the surgeon’s alertness to the possibility of infection.
 Early signs of infection are not specific and may easily be misinterpreted.
 Inflammation is normally present in the region of a fracture, even without infection.
-Often, the first sign of wound infection is that the inflammation fails to resolve normally.
+Often, the first sign of wound infection is that the inflammation does not resolve normally.
 Certainly, increasing signs of inflammation (wound drainage, redness, swelling, pain and tenderness, fever) must be regarded as a strong indication of possible infection.

 infection